-Getting at least 10 percent of America's electricity from the sun by 2030 would represent a major step toward stabilizing the climate, cleaning our air and building a prosperous, sustainable economy.
+Getting at least 20 percent of Texas's electricity from the sun by 2025 would represent a major step toward stabilizing the climate, cleaning our air and building a prosperous, sustainable economy.

-- Producing 10 percent of our electricity from clean, solar power would reduce America's global warming pollution by 280 million metric tons in 2030, which is the equivalent of taking 59 million cars off the road.
-Solar energy at that scale would help the United States comply with the goals of the Clean Power Plan - the Environmental Protection Agency's (EPA's) proposed plan to reduce U.S. global warming pollution from the power sector by 30 percent below 2005 levels by 2030.
-If the EPA decides that distributed generation can help states achieve their goals under the Clean Power Plan, producing 10 percent of our electricity from clean, solar power would enable the United States to achieve half of its emission reductions goal. - Expanding solar energy will also reduce emissions of pollutants that contribute to the formation of smog and soot and threaten public health, especially the health of vulnerable populations like children, the elderly and those with respiratory diseases. - Obtaining 10 percent of U.S. electricity from solar energy would reduce water consumption from power plants dramatically.
-The life-cycle water consumption of solar photovoltaics is 1/500th of the life-cycle water consumption of coal power plants and 1/80th of that of natural gas plants, per unit of electricity produced. - Solar energy creates local clean energy jobs that cannot be outsourced.
-Growth in the solar industry from November 2012 to November 2013 was 10 times faster than the national average for employment, and more than 140,000 Americans worked in the solar energy industry in 2013.
+Producing 20 percent of its electricity from clean, solar power would reduce Texas's global warming pollution by 47 million metric tons in 2025 - the equivalent of taking 10 million cars off the road.
+Solar energy at that scale would help Texas comply with the goals of the Clean Power Plan - the Environmental Protection Agency's (EPA's) proposed plan to reduce U.S. global warming pollution from the power sector by 30 percent below 2005 levels by 2030.
+If the EPA decides that distributed generation can help states achieve their goals under the Clean Power Plan, producing 20 percent of Texas's electricity from clean, solar power would enable the state to achieve more than one-third of its 2030 emission reductions goal.

+- Expanding solar energy will also reduce emissions of pollutants that contribute to the formation of smog and soot and threaten public health, especially the health of vulnerable populations like children, the elderly and those with respiratory disease. - Obtaining 20 percent of Texas's electricity from solar energy would reduce water consumption from power plants dramatically.
+Using a life-cycle assessment, solar photovoltaics consume 1/500th of the water consumed by coal power plants and 1/80th of the water consumed by natural gas plants per unit of electricity produced.

+Solar energy creates local clean energy jobs that can't be outsourced.
+Growth in the solar industry from November 2012 to November 2013 was 10 times faster than the national average for employment; the Texas solar industry employed 4,100 people in 2013.

-A future in which America gets at least 10 percent of its electricity from the sun is within reach.
+A future in which Texas gets 20 percent of its electricity from the sun is achievable and will help America generate at least 10 percent of its electricity from solar power by 2030.
 The tools to build this vision are available and the momentum exists - now federal, state and local governments should adopt aggressive goals for solar integration and implement policies that encourage the adoption of solar power.

-To achieve America's full solar potential:
+To achieve Texas's full solar potential: